cczar1/cybersecurity-portfolio/Splunk-Detection-Alerting/README.md

 ## Project Overview

 Simulated a brute-force attack by intentionally failing SSH logins on a Linux VM.
-I then used Splunk to capture the authentication failures, queried them with SPL, and built a scheduled alert to notify me of repeated failed login attempts.
+Captured authentication failures in Splunk, queried them with SPL, and built a scheduled alert notification for repeated failed login attempts.

 This project gave me direct practice in: